brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - A -

+### Air-Gap
+**Definition:**
+An Air-Gap is a security measure that involves isolating a system completely from the internet or other external networks.
+This isolation is used to provide maximum protection against external cyber threats.

+**Example Usage:**
+Critical servers in the defense industry are often operated with an Air-Gap to prevent external threats.

 ### Anonymity Set
 **Definition:**
 An anonymity set refers to the group of users among whom an individual's actions are indistinguishable.
 In cybersecurity, a larger anonymity set implies greater privacy, as it becomes more difficult to link actions to a specific user.